SAKT — Sakhalin Time

 What is the UTC offset for SAKT?

 The UTC offset for SAKT is UTC+11.
-This means local time in Sakhalin Time is always 11 hours ahead of Coordinated Universal Time.
+In practical terms, clocks in Sakhalin Time run eleven hours ahead of Coordinated Universal Time.

 When does SAKT change?

-Are there other time zone abbreviations with the same offset as SAKT?
+Which other time zone abbreviations have the same offset as SAKT?

-Yes.
-Other abbreviations at UTC+11 include AEDT, AET, BST, KOST, L, LHDT, MAGT, NCT, NFT, PONT, SBT, SRET, VLAST, and VUT.
+The abbreviations with the same UTC+11 offset are AEDT, AET, BST, KOST, L, LHDT, MAGT, NCT, NFT, PONT, SBT, SRET, VLAST, and VUT.
+These can display the same clock time as SAKT when they are operating at that same offset.